-What has caused the Center for Disease Control (CDC) to issue a warning about the virus, however, is the potential damage it can do to an unborn child.
+What caused the Center for Disease Control (CDC) to issue a warning about the virus back in 2016, however, is the potential damage it can do to an unborn child.
 Zika has been linked to a condition known as microcephaly, which results in babies being born with unusually small heads, accompanied by underdeveloped brains.
-In Brazil, where Zika is rampant, there has been a substantial increase in the number of children born with this condition over the past year or so.
+In Brazil, where Zika has been most rampant, there has been a substantial increase in the number of children born with this condition in recent years.

-At the moment, there is no known vaccine or cure for Zika, so the best way to avoid catching the disease is to postpone traveling in areas where it is known to be an issue.
-This is particularly true for women who are currently pregnant or plan to become so in the near future.
+Several years after the Zika breakout there remains no known vaccine or cure for Zika.
+That means that the best way to avoid catching the disease is to postpone traveling in areas where it is known to be an issue.
+This is particularly true for women who are currently pregnant or for coupes who plan to become pregnant in the near future.

 Of course, that isn't always feasible, as sometimes travel plans can't be avoided or changed.
 In those cases, there are some other measures that can be taken to help lessen the chances of contracting the virus.

-For instance, wear long-sleeved shirts and pants while traveling in parts of the world where Zika is active.
-This can help limit the mosquitos access to your skin, thus cutting down on the chance of contracting it in the first place.
-Better yet, try wearing insect repellant clothing to keep the bugs away in general.
+For instance, wearing long-sleeved shirts and pants while traveling in parts of the world where Zika is active can be an effective way to combat it.
+This helps to limit the mosquitos access to your skin, cutting down on the chance of contracting the virus in the first place.
+Better yet, try wearing insect repellant clothing to keep the mosquitoes at bay.
 Both ExOfficio and Craghoppers have extensive lines of travel apparel with Insect Shield built right in.
-Those garments actually look great and perform very well too.
+Those garments actually look great and perform very well as active travel garments too.

 Additionally, it might be a good idea to wear light gloves and mosquito netting over the face too.
 The less exposed skin, the better.